line/line-bot-sdk-java/lab3.md

 1. Create a database on heroku and insert data into it.
 2. Complete the SQLDatabaseEngine so that it responses like Lab 2 except the result is stated in the database.
 (For COMP3111H student partial match should be implemented.)
 3. Test SQLDatabaseEngine locally and pass all test cases.
+4. Push it to Heroku.

 ## For COMP3111H student

-4. Store the number of hits of keyword into the Database.
+5. Store the number of hits of keyword into the Database.
 Append this number in your response.
 You may assume there is only one keyword per message.

+## DEMO

+1. Show us your phone with an input that matches with the database
+2. Show us the build report that you have passed your test locally.

 After you have completed this task, raise your hand and demo it to your TA.
 Please understand that there are so many students in the room and we have limited manpower.
 Pick a seat closer to the screen to have an earlier demo.